By George Deeb, Co-CEO at Restaurant Furniture Plus

 In an effort to improve the user experience, many restaurants are trying to think about other conveniences furniture can offer their customers.
 A place to store your purse, as an example, so that it is not sitting on the floor, or hanging off the back of the chair, where it can be easily stolen.

 You heard it here first, the restaurant table will replace your iPad inside restaurants.
 Through overhead projector systems you will get more visuals around menu items, be able to order your food through a tap of the table and automatically get refills based on smart sensors knowing your coffee cup is empty.
-I am a little ahead of myself talking about this in 2018, but hang on to your hats in the years to come.
+Hang on to your hats in the years to come!